ruggeri/tech-notes/databases/multiversion-concurrency-control.md

 ## MVCC Part I

-In our version of timestamping thus far, reading transactions must abort if a write has already happend with a later TXID.
+In our version of timestamping thus far, reading transactions must abort if a write has already happened with a later TXID.
 We could avoid doing that if we kept older versions of records.

 So instead of overwriting any records, create copies.
 The read